Uveitis

 Is non infectious uveitis treatable?

-With available treatment options, visual loss occurs in about two-thirds of uveitis patients, with 22% of patients meeting the criteria for legal blindness at some point of their follow-up.
+With available treatment options, visual loss occurs in about two-thirds of uveitis patients, with 22% of patients meeting the criteria for legal blindness at some point during follow-up.
+Despite the availability of newer therapies, the incidence and prevalence of vision loss and blindness due to uveitis-related conditions continue to rise.

 Existing treatments often start with topical steroids, followed by systemic immunosuppressants (such as biologics, T-cell inhibitors, alkylating agents etc).